A randomised trial of Conventional care versus Radioablation (stereotactic body radiotherapy) for Extracranial oligometastases

 CORE is a phase II/III, multicentre, non-blinded, parallel group randomised controlled trial in patients with breast, prostate or non-small cell lung cancer (NSCLC) primary cancer to evaluate if the addition of stereotactic body radiotherapy (SBRT) to standard therapy improves progression-free survival outcomes in patients with extra-cranial oligometastases.

-Phase II of CORE will recruit 206 patients over a period of three years.
-Participants will be randomised to receive either standard care alone (103 patients) or standard care with SBRT (103 patients).
+Phase II of CORE aimed to recruit 230 patients over a period of three years.
+Participants were randomised to receive either standard care alone (115 patients) or standard care with SBRT (115 patients).
 Participants will be followed up for a further five years.

 The phase II study aims to demonstrate: